droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 Assume that you have two computers: `192.168.100.50` and `192.168.100.51`.

-### How to install services by the installation script

 If you use a Ubuntu, Debian, or a CentOS 7 (and later) server, there is a useful installation script.
 Download the installation script and run it on the bash, as the root user, like: